Home

 You can do the same thing.

 Find and use staging props to set up your house for sale to make conversation with your buyers.
+People will buy - From people they like!

-When someone likes what you've done with staging your house for sale, you increase the odds of selling your home to them dramatically.
+When someone likes what you've done with staging your house for sale, you increase the odds of selling your home to them dramatically!

 The house size, the neighborhood, and the price range, have already been met; that's why they in your house to begin with (aside from the curious neighbors).

-Staging products and displays will break the ice to open your buyers to conversation.
 The rest of the work is selling or the "salesperson skills" to carry on the conversation to a buying and decision making conversation to the closing of your sale.

 Staging a house is a creative and fun process!

 Just about anyone can set up home staging products to sell a house...
-It's like setting up your house for a family party - clean and decorate.
+It's like setting up your house for a family party...
+Clean and Decorate.

-have a Realtor® contact you and put the selling process in the hands of a professional.
+If your not up to the task of being the salesperson, have a Realtor® contact you and put the selling process in the hands of a professional.

 Staging products for multiple home sales.